 Trivia for Key Largo

-- The character of Gaye Dawn (Claire Trevor) was based on real-life moll Gay Orlova (gangster Lucky Luciano’s girlfriend), believed at that time to have been executed by a German firing squad.
+- The character of Gaye Dawn (Claire Trevor) was based on real-life moll Gay Orlova (gangster Lucky Luciano’s girlfriend).
+She was believed at the time to have been executed by a German firing squad.
 Orlova survived, however, and was known to be living in Paris as late as 1954, trying to join Luciano in Italy.

 - The ramshackle hotel where most of the drama unfolds was constructed on the Warner Bros. lot along with the beach area.
-Exterior shots of the hurricane were actually taken from stock footage used in Night Unto Night (1949), a Ronald Reagan melodrama made the same year at Warner Bros.
+Exterior shots of the hurricane were actually taken from stock footage used in Night Unto Night (1949).

 - Fourth and final film pairing of Humphrey Bogart and Lauren Bacall.
 A fifth film was planned several years later, but Bogart died before it could be made.